Not content with being “just another altcoin”, NEM set out to develop a smarter and more technologically advanced blockchain.

 NEM is still fairly new, and any cryptocurrency so young will suffer from a great amount of risk, ups and downs.
 Not only that, but there is still no roadmap set in stone, so we’ll just have to wait and see.

 - Landstead.
 One of the most promising upcoming projects is Landstead, a land and property registration system running entirely on the NEM platform and infrastructure.
 This online application allows governments to generate and store citizenship data, register properties, assign property to citizens, and much more.
-The beauty, of course, is that it’s all on the NEM blockchain which means other users of the blockchain will automatically look at and verify each transaction made.
+The benefit, of course, is that it’s all on the NEM blockchain which means other users of the blockchain will automatically look at and verify each transaction made.
 It would be impossible for someone to assign themselves a new property by hacking the database because the hacker would need to “convince” at least 51% of the blockchain, instead of hacking and tampering with the data directly.

 Frequently asked questions